Higher R\'edei reciprocity and integral points on conics: Proof of main theorems

 Once we have fixed the first R\'edei matrix, we are ready to study all the higher R\'edei matrices.
-In fact, we can prove equidistribution of all the higher R\'edei matrices.
+In fact, we will prove equidistribution of all the relevant higher R\'edei matrices.
 We formalize this as follows.

-\begin{mydef} Let $a \in \textup{Map}(M \sqcup M_\emptyset, \{\pm 1\})$ and $m \in \Z_{\geq 2}$ be given.
+\begin{mydef} Let $a \in \textup{Map}(M \sqcup M_\varnothing, \{\pm 1\})$ and $m \in \Z_{\geq 2}$ be given.
 Choose filtrations of vector spaces

 with $L \in D_{a, m}$ and $R \in D_{a, m}^\vee$.
 Define for $2 \leq i \leq m$